kasi-sj/PetitAI/PetitAI-Auth/README.md

 Configuration settings can be adjusted in the `application.properties` or `application.yml` file located in the `src/main/resources` directory.
 These settings include database connections, security parameters, and other application-specific configurations.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License